tech-acs/chimera-docs/docs/developer/Getting started/Installation.md

 ```
 :::

-Once you have created the project, you may use composer to install the starter kit into your new Laravel project:
+Once you have created the project, you may use composer to install the latest version of the starter kit into your new Laravel project:

 ```
 composer require uneca/dashboard-starter-kit